AndrewM1130/EM-Algorithm/EM-Report.md

 **Proof.**

-A brief proof of the EM algorithm is shown here, but [this article]('https://www.informit.com/articles/article.aspx?p=363730&seqNum=2) provides rigrous detail and step-by-step derivations for those who are less familiar with this concept.
+A brief proof of the EM algorithm is shown here, but [this article]('https://www.informit.com/articles/article.aspx?p=363730&seqNum=2) provides rigorous detail and step-by-step derivations for those who are less familiar with this concept.

 **Next, how do we translate this mathematical text into functional code?
 Let's take the following steps:**